Real Life Experiences With Real Businesses

 An internship or apprenticeship in finance is an excellent way for a student to gain practical experience in a professional, finance-related work setting.
 By completing an internship as part of your academic program, you are able to apply the skills learned in class to a real-life situation.

+The benefits of an internship or apprenticeship are many.
 An internship or apprenticeship is a valuable way to gain professional experience while still benefiting from the mentoring and educational relationships available in college.
-They are an excellent way to introduce yourself to employers and gain valuable experience to list on your resume.
+They are an excellent way to introduce yourself to employers, make connections in the field, and gain valuable experience to list on your resume.

 - Policy and Guidelines